 Chennai International Airport is well connected with the state-run bus services and taxis.
 There is also a special bus service to and from the airport.

 The government is also working on the construction of an elevated express highway from Maduravoyal to Chennai Port.
-The project is estimated to cost Rs16.55bn.

 The AAI selected a team of architects for the expansion plan through an international design competition held in June 2007.
 The team consists of US-based Frederic Schwartz Architects, Hargreaves Associates and Gensler and New Delhi-based Creative Group.